BLOG: 10 Foods That Lower Blood Pressure

 10 HEART-HEALTHY FOODS

 These addictive, snack-time favorites are packed with healthy fats that taste good and are good for you.
 Just be sure to lose the salt.
-If you’re not a fan of pistachios or you’re just looking for variety, other tree nuts, like almonds and walnuts, are also great for lowering both sides of that blood pressure reading.
+If you’re not a fan of pistachios or you’re just looking for variety, other tree nuts, like almonds and walnuts, are also great for reducing blood pressure, both the systolic and diastolic readings (the upper and lower numbers).

 Pretty much everything in this pint-sized superfood is working to make your heart healthy.
 Potassium and antioxidants keep your blood pumping.
 Even the color, a pigment called anthocyanin, helps keep arteries wide and flexible.
 That means they not only lower your blood pressure, but also improve your overall heart health.

 If all this blueberry talk has you thinking about parfaits, we have some good news.
-Low-fat yogurt, and all its calcium-rich goodness can keep your blood pressure under control.
+Low-fat yogurt, and all its calcium-rich goodness is a great food to reduce your blood pressure.
 Calcium helps keep your blood vessels working like they should.
 That means you can layer on the heart-healthy and guilt-free goodness.

 “An apple a day helps to lower blood pressure naturally,” doesn’t have the same ring to it, but it’s just as true.
 Even if your blood pressure is where it should be, the antioxidants in this sweet treat help to stave off issues down the road.